petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

    ```

    !!! note
-       If you want to import a React component that is not included in Liferay's importMap, you can add it by creating an [importMap ClientExtension](https://github.com/liferay/liferay-portal/blob/master/workspaces/liferay-sample-workspace/client-extensions/liferay-sample-etc-frontend-3/client-extension.yaml#L16).
+       If you want to import a React component that is not included in Liferay's `importMap`, you can add it by creating an [importMap ClientExtension](https://github.com/liferay/liferay-portal/blob/master/workspaces/liferay-sample-workspace/client-extensions/liferay-sample-etc-frontend-3/client-extension.yaml#L16).

    While editing a page, fragments can be rendered multiple times when users interact with them (e.g. while changing the fragment configuration).
 To ensure the React component is remounted, add a condition to check the layout mode to the first cleanup process.
 See the example code below: